Product Spaces

 (b)

-Figure 9: The element (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2} can be constructed sequentially in two different ways. (a) We can restrict our initial attention to X_{1} to select \tilde{x}_{1} \in X_{1} and then consider the corresponding replication to select \{ x_{1} \} \times X_{2}. (b) Alternatively we could first select \tilde{x}_{2} \in X_{2} before selecting \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{2} \}.
+Figure 9: The element (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2} can be constructed sequentially in two different ways. (a) We can restrict our initial attention to X_{1} to select \tilde{x}_{1} \in X_{1}, and then consider the corresponding replication to select \{ x_{1} \} \times X_{2}. (b) Alternatively, we can first select \tilde{x}_{2} \in X_{2} before selecting \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{2} \}.

 We have even more options for sequentially selecting component elements from a product set with three components.
-For example if we decompose the product set into replications of X_{1} \times X_{2} X_{1} \times X_{2} \times X_{3} = \bigcup_{ x_{3} \times X_{3} } X_{1} \times X_{2} \times \{ x_{3} \}. then we can specify an element by first taking an element of the third component set, \tilde{x}_{3} \in X_{3}, and then an element of the corresponding replication, (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2} \times \{ x_{3} \}, to give (\tilde{x}_{1}, \tilde{x}_{2}, \tilde{x}_{3}) \in X_{1} \times X_{2} \times X_{3}.
+For instance, if we decompose the product set into replications of X_{1} \times X_{2} X_{1} \times X_{2} \times X_{3} = \bigcup_{ x_{3} \times X_{3} } X_{1} \times X_{2} \times \{ x_{3} \}. then we can specify an element by first taking an element of the third component set, \tilde{x}_{3} \in X_{3}, and then an element of the corresponding replication, (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2} \times \{ x_{3} \}, to give (\tilde{x}_{1}, \tilde{x}_{2}, \tilde{x}_{3}) \in X_{1} \times X_{2} \times X_{3}.
 By decomposing X_{1} \times X_{2}, however, the latter specification can further be separated into \tilde{x}_{2} \in X_{2} \times \{ \tilde{x}_{3} \} and then \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{2} \} \times \{ \tilde{x}_{3} \}, or \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{3} \} and then \tilde{x}_{2} \in \{ \tilde{x}_{1} \} \times X_{2} \times \{ \tilde{x}_{3} \}.
-The different ways that we can initially decompose X_{1} \times X_{2} \times X_{3} allow us to specify an element of the product set by specifying component elements in any order.
+The different ways that we can decompose X_{1} \times X_{2} \times X_{3} allow us to specify an element of the product set by distinguishing component elements in any order.

-We’ll start with the I component spaces X_{1}, \ldots, X_{i}, \ldots, X_{I}, which together form the total product space \begin{align*} \times_{i = 1}^{I} X_{i} &= \times_{i \in (1, \ldots, I )} X_{i} \\ &= X_{1} \times \ldots \times X_{i} \times \ldots \times X_{I}. \end{align*} I will refer to this as the joint set.
+Let’s start with the I component spaces X_{1}, \ldots, X_{i}, \ldots, X_{I}, which together form the total product space \begin{align*} \times_{i = 1}^{I} X_{i} &= \times_{i \in (1, \ldots, I )} X_{i} \\ &= X_{1} \times \ldots \times X_{i} \times \ldots \times X_{I}. \end{align*} I will refer to this as the joint set.

-At the same time any selection of those I components also defines a smaller product set: for any collection of J < I component indices ( i_{1}, \ldots, i_{J} ) we can construct the product set \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'} = X_{i_{1}} \times \ldots \times X_{i_{J}}.
+Any collection of J < I component indices ( i_{1}, \ldots, i_{J} ) defines a smaller product set \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'} = X_{i_{1}} \times \ldots \times X_{i_{J}}.
 I will refer to these as marginal sets.

-If we select the components ( i_{1}, \ldots, i_{J} ) then the remaining components, ( 1, \ldots, i_{1} - 1, i_{1} + 1, \ldots, i_{J} - 1, i_{J} + 1, \ldots, J ) define yet another product set.
-Replicating this second product set once for each element of first product set defines a collection of cross sections sets (Figure 10), \begin{align*} \times_{i' = 1}^{I} X_{i'} \mid (x_{i_{1}}, \ldots, x_{i_{J}}) &\equiv \quad X_{1} \times \ldots \\ &\quad \times X_{i_{1} - 1} \times \{ x_{i_{1}} \} \times X_{i_{1} + 1} \times \ldots \\ &\quad \times X_{i_{J} - 1} \times \{ x_{i_{J}} \} \times X_{i_{J} + 1} \times \ldots \\ &\quad \times X_{I}. \end{align*} In other words the elements of a cross section set are given by taking an element of the joint set and then fixing, or conditioning, the component elements of the corresponding marginal set.
+If we select the components ( i_{1}, \ldots, i_{J} ), then the remaining components, ( 1, \ldots, i_{1} - 1, i_{1} + 1, \ldots, i_{J} - 1, i_{J} + 1, \ldots, J ) define yet another smaller product set.
+Replicating this second product set once for each element of the first defines a collection of cross section sets (Figure 10), \begin{align*} \times_{i' = 1}^{I} X_{i'} \mid (x_{i_{1}}, \ldots, x_{i_{J}}) &\equiv \quad X_{1} \times \ldots \\ &\quad \times X_{i_{1} - 1} \times \{ x_{i_{1}} \} \times X_{i_{1} + 1} \times \ldots \\ &\quad \times X_{i_{J} - 1} \times \{ x_{i_{J}} \} \times X_{i_{J} + 1} \times \ldots \\ &\quad \times X_{I}. \end{align*} In other words, the elements of a cross section set are given by taking an element of the joint set and then fixing, or conditioning, the component elements of the corresponding marginal set.

 Figure 10: A product set can be decomposed into various combinations of marginal sets and cross section sets.
-For example taking X_{3} as a marginal set reduces the three-component product set X_{1} \times X_{2} \times X_{3} into the cross section sets X_{1} \times X_{2} \times \{ x_{3} \}, one for each element of the marginal set.
+For example, taking X_{3} as a marginal set reduces the three-component product set X_{1} \times X_{2} \times X_{3} into the cross section sets X_{1} \times X_{2} \times \{ x_{3} \}, one for each element of the marginal set.
 Fixing a particular element \tilde{x}_{3} \in X_{3} isolates one of those cross sections.

 A marginal set and its complementary collection of cross section sets can then be used to reconstruct the joint set, \times_{i = 1}^{I} X_{i} = \bigcup_{ (x_{i_{1}}, \ldots, x_{i_{J}}) \in \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'} } \left( \times_{i' = 1}^{I} X_{i'} \right) \mid (x_{i_{1}}, \ldots, x_{i_{J}}).
-This then allows us to specify an element of the joint set (\tilde{x}_{1}, \ldots, \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}, \ldots, \tilde{x}_{I}) \in \times_{i = 1}^{I} X_{i}. by first specifying a collection of component elements, (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}) \in \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'}, and then specifying the remaining component elements in the corresponding cross section set, \begin{align*} &(\tilde{x}_{1}, \ldots, \tilde{x}_{i_{1} - 1}, \tilde{x}_{i_{1} + 1}, \ldots, \tilde{x}_{i_{J} - 1}, \tilde{x}_{i_{J} + 1}, \ldots, \tilde{x}_{I} ) \\ &\hspace{35mm} \in \left( \times_{i' = 1}^{I} X_{i'} \right) \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}). \end{align*} Because we have to account for any choice of marginal set the notation here is far from elegant, but keep in mind that all we’re doing is formalizing what happens when we select some component elements first and then the remaining elements second.
+This then allows us to specify an element of the joint set (\tilde{x}_{1}, \ldots, \tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}, \ldots, \tilde{x}_{I}) \in \times_{i = 1}^{I} X_{i}. by first specifying the component elements, (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}) \in \times_{ i' \in ( i_{1}, \ldots, i_{J} ) } X_{i'}, and then specifying the remaining component elements in the corresponding cross section set, \begin{align*} &(\tilde{x}_{1}, \ldots, \tilde{x}_{i_{1} - 1}, \tilde{x}_{i_{1} + 1}, \ldots, \tilde{x}_{i_{J} - 1}, \tilde{x}_{i_{J} + 1}, \ldots, \tilde{x}_{I} ) \\ &\hspace{35mm} \in \left( \times_{i' = 1}^{I} X_{i'} \right) \mid (\tilde{x}_{i_{1}}, \ldots, \tilde{x}_{i_{J}}). \end{align*} Because we have to account for any choice of marginal set, the notation here is far from elegant.
+Keep in mind, however, that all we’re doing is formalizing what happens when we select some component elements first and then the remaining elements second.

-Given any partition of the component sets into groups we can apply this decomposition recursively to decompose the joint set into a sequence of collections of cross section sets and one terminating marginal set.
-For example consider five component sets X_{1}, X_{2}, X_{3}, X_{4}, X_{5} which are partitioned into three groups, \{ X_{2}, X_{5} \}, \{ X_{3} \}, \{X_{1}, X_{4} \}.
+Given any partition of the component sets into groups, we can also apply this decomposition recursively to decompose the joint set into a sequence of collections of cross section sets and one terminating marginal set.
+Consider, for example, five component sets X_{1}, X_{2}, X_{3}, X_{4}, X_{5} which are partitioned into three groups, \{ X_{2}, X_{5} \}, \{ X_{3} \}, \{X_{1}, X_{4} \}.
 This partition motivates the decomposition \begin{align*} &X_{1} \times X_{2} \times X_{3} \times X_{4} \times X_{5} \\ &\hspace{10mm} = \bigcup_{ (x_{2}, x_{5}) \in X_{2} \times X_{5} } \bigcup_{ x_{3} \in X_{3} \mid (x_{2}, x_{5}) } X_{1} \times X_{4} \mid (x_{2}, x_{3}, x_{5}) \end{align*} and the corresponding sequential specification \begin{align*} (\tilde{x}_{2}, \tilde{x}_{5}) &\in X_{2} \times X_{5} \\ \tilde{x}_{3} &\in X_{3} \mid (\tilde{x}_{2}, \tilde{x}_{5}) \\ (\tilde{x}_{1}, x_{4}) &\in X_{1} \times X_{4} \mid (\tilde{x}_{2}, \tilde{x}_{3}, \tilde{x}_{5}). \end{align*}

-In most applications we will want to separate the component sets individually, allowing us to build a joint element up by specifying component elements one by one.
-For example working through the component spaces in order gives the specification \begin{alignat*}{3} \tilde{x}_{1} &\in X_{1} && \\ \tilde{x}_{2} &\in X_{2} &\mid& \; \tilde{x}_{1} \\ &\ldots \\ \tilde{x}_{i} &\in X_{i} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{i} ) \\ &\ldots \\ \tilde{x}_{I - 1} &\in X_{I - 1} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{I - 2} ) \\ \tilde{x}_{I} &\in X_{I} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{I - 1} ). \end{alignat*} That said we can work through the component spaces in any order.
+In most applications we will want to completely decompose the joint set into individual component sets, allowing us to build a joint element up by specifying component elements one by one.
+For instance, working through the component spaces in order gives the specification \begin{alignat*}{3} \tilde{x}_{1} &\in X_{1} && \\ \tilde{x}_{2} &\in X_{2} &\mid& \; \tilde{x}_{1} \\ &\ldots \\ \tilde{x}_{i} &\in X_{i} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{i} ) \\ &\ldots \\ \tilde{x}_{I - 1} &\in X_{I - 1} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{I - 2} ) \\ \tilde{x}_{I} &\in X_{I} &\mid& \; ( \tilde{x}_{1}, \ldots, \tilde{x}_{I - 1} ). \end{alignat*} That said, we can work through the component spaces in any order.
 This flexibility allows us to construct joint elements in whichever way is most convenient in a given application.

-Because we often take sequential specification of elements for granted this formal, systematic treatment might appear to be a bit…excessive.
-To the contrary this more careful perspective will help us understand some of the more subtle aspects of probability theory on product spaces, and how we can actually engineer sophisticated probability distributions in practice.
+Because we often take sequential specification of elements for granted, this formal, systematic treatment might appear to be a bit…excessive.
+To the contrary, this more careful perspective will help us understand some of the more subtle aspects of probability theory on product spaces, and how we can actually engineer sophisticated probability distributions in practice.

 5 Transforming Product Spaces